evennia/evennia/docs/source/index.md

 ## Tutorials and Howtos

-- [The Beginner Tutorial](Howtos/Beginner-Tutorial/Beginner-Tutorial-Intro.md) - learn the basics and build a small game (in progress)
+- [The Beginner Tutorial](Howtos/Howtos-Overview.md#beginner-tutorial) - learn the basics and build a small game (in progress)
-- [Tutorials and Howto's](Howtos/Howtos-Overview.md) - mixed tutorials to learn Evennia
+- [Tutorials and Howto's](Howtos/Howtos-Overview.md#howtos) - mixed tutorials and help articles to learn Evennia

 ## Developing with Evennia